na-na-hi/renget/archive/voldy.md

 - [Prompt converter](https://seesaawiki.jp/nai_ch/d/%a5%d7%a5%ed%a5%f3%a5%d7%a5%c8%ca%d1%b4%b9) (Convert NovelAI prompt Syntax to WebUI)
 - [Emoji Prompts](https://rentry.org/xnpkp)

-#->`--TI, HYPERNETWORKS, AND LORAS--`<-#
-It's possible to fine-tune your Stable Diffusion experience beyond just the model itself by using 'add-ons' of pre-trained data
-You can download a wide selection of them all at [**CivitAI**](https://civitai.com/) There are 3 major ways this data is introduced:
-!!! info
-    **Textual Inversion (TI)**
-Small files typically used to introduce new concepts and characters to Stable Diffusion They are passively loaded into memory on startup and can be activated by using their name in any prompt Comes in either .pt or .bin file format
-**How to use TIs:**
-- Move your Textual Inversion files into `stable-diffusion-webui/embeddings`
-- Use the name of the file normally without it's extension in your prompt eg "1girl, blonde hair, in the style of `arcane`" Adjust or decrease strength using ((())) or [[]] around the trigger word

-!!! info
-    **Hypernetworks**
-Larger packs of trained data that can be loaded on top of any given model, affects all results regardless of prompt while active
-Often used for replicating distinct artstyles & aesthetics Only *one* hypernetwork can be active at a time
-Comes in .pt file format
-**How to use Hypernetworks:**
-- Move your Hypernetwork .pt files into `stable-diffusion-webui/models/hypernetworks`
-- Press the **🎴** button under 'generate' in the WebUI
-- Navigate to hypernetworks and hit "refresh"
-- Select the desired Hypernetwork and adjust it's strength in the prompt eg. `<hypernet:asuka:0.82>` !!! info
-    **LoRAs (Low Rank Adaptation)**
-Advanced networks that can be [easily trained](https://rentry.org/2chAI_LoRA_Dreambooth_guide_english#kohyas-script) Comes in .safetensor file format
-**How to use LoRAs:**
-- Navigate to the 'Extensions' tab in the WebUI
-- Move your .safetensors LoRA files into `stable-diffusion-webui/models/lora`
-- Press the **🎴** button under 'generate' in the WebUI
-- Navigate to LoRAs and hit "refresh"
-- Select the desired LoRA and adjust it's strength in the prompt eg. `<lora:asuka:0.82>`
 #->`--RUNNING ON 4GB (And under!)--`<-#
 ==These parameters are also useful for regular users who want to make larger images or batch sizes!== It is possible to drastically reduce VRAM usage with **some modifications:**